Logo of Pest Crews

 For minor wildlife problems, residents can take several effective, non-lethal steps to encourage animals to move on.
 The core principle is to make your property less attractive than the surrounding area.

 Practice Exclusion: This involves sealing potential entry points before animals get in.
 Inspect your home's exterior for gaps larger than a quarter-inch.
 Use heavy-duty materials like hardware cloth, steel wool, or metal flashing to seal holes in siding, roof junctions, and around utility lines.
-Ensure chimney caps and vent covers are secure1 3.
+Ensure chimney caps and vent covers are secure.

 Use Humane Deterrents: For animals in the yard, temporary deterrents can be effective.
 Motion-activated lights or sprinklers can startle and discourage wildlife.
 Radio talk shows or other noise makers can make an attic space less appealing for nesting.
-These are generally short-term solutions5.
+These are generally short-term solutions.

 Eviction Flushing: For some animals already inside, like maternal squirrels or bats, a technique called eviction or exclusion can be used.
 This involves installing a one-way door over the main entry point, allowing animals to leave but preventing re-entry.
-Crucially, this must only be done when you are certain no young are trapped inside, and it often requires professional knowledge to implement correctly for specific species3.
+Crucially, this must only be done when you are certain no young are trapped inside, and it often requires professional knowledge to implement correctly for specific species.

 When to Call a Professional Wildlife Control Operator